-Sr. no. Name AUTHOR(S) PUBLISHER 1 Computer System Architecture M. Morris Mano Pearson Education 2 Computer Organization and Design: The Hardware/ Software Interface David A. Patterson and John L. Hennessy Elsevier 3 Computer Organization and Embedded Systems Carl Hamacher Mc Graw Hill Higher Education 4 Computer Architecture and Organization, 3 rd Edition John P.Hayes WCB/ McGraw-Hill 5 Computer Organization and Architecture: Designing for Performance William Stallings Pearson Education
+RECOMMENDED BOOKS Sr. no. Name AUTHOR(S) PUBLISHER 1 Computer System Architecture M. Morris Mano Pearson Education 2 Computer Organization and Design: The Hardware/ Software Interface David A. Patterson and John L. Hennessy Elsevier 3 Computer Organization and Embedded Systems Carl Hamacher Mc Graw Hill Higher Education 4 Computer Architecture and Organization, 3 rd Edition John P.Hayes WCB/ McGraw-Hill

 Course Code CSE253

 Course Title Data Structure and Algorithms

 Type of Course PC

 LTP 400

 Credits 4

 Course Prerequisites Basic knowledge of C language and C++ language

-Course Objectives This course work provides the thorough understanding of the Linear and Non-Linear Data Structures in solving problems and to give the idea of the efficiency of various algorithms.
+Course This course work provides the thorough understanding of the Linear and Non-

+Objectives Linear Data Structures in solving problems and to give the idea of the efficiency of various algorithms.

+Course The learner will be able to -

+Outcome STILLS OF

-Course Outcome (CO) For a given algorithm student will able to analyze the algorithms to determine the time and computation complexity and justify the correctness.
+(CO) For a given algorithm student will able to analyze the algorithms to determine the time and computation complexity and justify the correctness.
 For a given Search problem (Linear Search and Binary Search) student will able to implement it.
 For a given problem of Stacks, Queues and linked list student will able to implement it and analyze the same to determine the time and computation complexity.
 Student will able to write an algorithm Selection Sort, Bubble Sort, Insertion Sort, Quick Sort, Merge Sort, Heap Sort and compare their performance in term of Space and Time complexity.
 Student will able to implement Graph search and traversal algorithms and determine the time and computation complexity.

-Spin-
+100